 Set Vinegar Traps

 Once everything is clean, set up some vinegar traps to nab whatever flies are still buzzing around.
 Fill a jar or another tall, wide-mouthed container with about one inch of apple cider vinegar, and if you feel comfortable with it, a few small pieces of fruit or vegetable peels.
 Next, coat the lip of the jar with a bit of oil, shortening, or petroleum jelly.
 Using a piece of cardstock or a similarly-thick paper make a cone with a small opening at the bottom, hold it in place with a few pieces of tape, then put it into the jar.

 The fruit flies will be enticed by the smell of the vinegar and make their way down the cone, but once inside the jar, they won’t be able to find their way out.
 Some fruit flies might try making their escape by crawling up the side of the jar, but will be thwarted by the oil you rubbed on the lip.

 Set an Alcohol Trap

 Another cheap and easy fruit fly trap you can DIY: fill a mug, custard cup, or small bowl with beer or wine, then cover tightly with plastic wrap and punch a small hole in the center using the tip of a pencil.

 To make your trap extra enticing to your unwanted visitors, add a sprig of basil, mint, or thyme.

 Though there’s no way to guarantee your kitchen will always be fruit fly-free, there are some easy steps you can take to prevent them from getting too comfortable if they make their way inside.

-- Wash all your produce the moment you bring it home; if any fruit flies decide to lay eggs on it while at the store, a quick rinse under running water should wash them straight down the drain.
+- Wash all your produce the moment you bring it home; if any fruit flies decided to lay eggs on it while at the store, a quick rinse under running water should wash them straight down the drain.

 - To protect your fruit bowl, toss in a whole lemon that’s been studded with as many whole cloves as you can fit.